Pirate Log

 Have a great experience at Pomeroy Jr./Sr. High School!

-SECTION II - INTRODUCTION
+SECTION Il INTRODUCTION

 School Reform began in 1993.
 The legislature passed HB 1209, which revised the Basic Education Act.
 Its purpose was to improve the education system to keep pace with changes in society, the workplace and a competitive economy.